Brooklyn, Hants County, Nova Scotia

 Brooklyn is a rural community in the Canadian province of Nova Scotia, located in West Hants Regional Municipality.
 The area had a population of 916 people in 2016.

-The community was Nelegakumik by the Mi'kmaq Nation (meaning "broken snowshoes").
+The Mi'kmaq referred to the area as Nelegakumik, meaning "broken snowshoes".
 Brooklyn is unusual in that its post office is officially called Newport.

 History

 The township of Newport was established on 31 March 1761 'from the part of Falmouth east of the Pisiquid (now the Avon River) which was known as East Falmouth.'
 Named by Charles Morris, chief surveyor, he wrote: 'I have proposed to have it named Newport from my Lord Newport, a friend of Mr. Belcher's, and I believe that it will be agreeable to the people.'
 Jonathan Belcher, had served under Belcher and was in 1761 serving as Lt.
 Governor of Nova Scotia.

 Two years later, Morris reported:'The inhabitants have imported large quantities of cattle and have this year cut hay sufficient for supporting them.
 The river Pisiquid running through [this township] is navigable for sloops to all the settlements.
 The town [Avondale] is situated in the centre.'

 Many early settlers to the township under British rule were New England Planters from Newport, Rhode Island, which probably explains why Morris felt that residents might be agreeable to Lord Newport's name being attached to the new township.
 The initial grant was given to John Nutting (loyalist).

 The former township of Newport incorporated all of modern-day Windsor, Nova Scotia and rural communities east of the Avon River.
 Although the township disappeared, many community names remained, including: